VegaDeftwing/OpGuidesHugoSrc/content/Music/Instruments/perc.md

 and clearly that's still not an exhaustive list.
 Just off the top of my head I can see it lacks the Cajon or Taiko as acoustic instruments, let alone anything more specific than electronic drum, which can make for a class all its own.

 Wikipedia defines [Percussion Instrument](https://en.wikipedia.org/wiki/Percussion_instrument) as "a musical instrument that is sounded by being struck or scraped by a beater including attached or enclosed beaters or rattles struck, scraped or rubbed by hand or struck against another similar instrument." but, frankly, I think that definition really sucks.
 I think a better definition would be any tool that be used to make a sound with a sharp attack, that is typically not pitched/tuned and is used to establish the tempo of the song.
 I confess that this definition is still bad, but hey, it's better.
-Generally though, I think we all have a sort of intimate knowledge of what percussion is and I'm not trying to turn this page into one on the philosophy of music or human experience, so let's jump back into my definition a bit- I said it (loosly) requires a sharp attack.
+Generally though, I think we all have a sort of intimate knowledge of what percussion is and I'm not trying to turn this page into one on the philosophy of music or human experience, so let's jump back into my definition a bit- I said it (loosely) requires a sharp attack.
 What do I mean by that?
 Well, remember back when we looked at the ADSR in getting started?

 {{< columns >}}